-Objective Completion criteria Progressive rehabilitation Performance indicator Monitoring methods Performance guidance Corrective actions Total foliage cover of species allocated to Grass and Grasslike (GG) growth form is trending towards the benchmark range of 24.45-30.45.
-Foliage cover of Grass Grass-like (GG) growt Foliage cover of Grass and Grass-like (GG) growth form is trending towards target value.
-Levels of ecosystem function have been established that demonstrate that the vegetation is self-sustaining or is trending Total foliage cover of species allocated to Forb (FG) growth form is trending towards the benchmark range of 24.45-30.45.
+Objective 1 Completion criteria Progressive rehabilitation Performance indicator Monitoring methods Performance guidance Corrective actions Total foliage cover of species allocated to Grass and Grasslike (GG) growth form is trending towards the benchmark range of 24.45-30.45.
+Foliage cover of Grass and Grass-like (GG) growth form is trending towards target value.
+Total foliage cover of species allocated to Forb (FG) growth form is trending towards the benchmark range of 24.45- 30.45.
 Foliage cover of Forb (FG) growth form is trending towards target value.
-Levels of ecosystem function have been established that demonstrate that the vegetation is self-sustaining or is trending towards self-sustainability.
+Levels of ecosystem function have been established that demonstrate that the vegetation is self- sustaining or is trending towards self-sustainability.
 The cover and species richness of the groundcover, including grasses and forbs, is within the benchmark ranges.
 Plant reproduction and regeneration.
 The cover and species richness of the groundcover is stable or increasing.
 Evidence of plant reproduction and regeneration is present.
 Annual monitoring of the ongoing persistence/increase of ground cover species (see Section 8.4.1).
 An initial decline in species richness and cover may occur, however a stabilisation in observed cover and richness should be observed by 5 to 10 years post-establishment.
-If a stabilisation in observed cover and richness is not observed by 5 to 7 years postestablishment, new species will need to be added by planting or hydro-mulching depending upon conditions.
+If a stabilisation in observed cover and richness is not observed by 5 to 7 years post- establishment, new species will need to be added by planting or hydro-mulching depending upon conditions.